[Editor’s note: This story was previously published in March 2019. It has since been updated and republished by InvestorPlace staff.]

 Plenty of retailers have good amounts of cash on the balance sheet.
 But Guess?
 (NYSE:GES) combines a fortress balance sheet with an intriguing bull case.

 Meanwhile, growth looks impressive.
 The company is managing positive same-store sales in the Americas.
 But the real opportunity is overseas.
-Guess? is performing exceedingly well in Europe, and has a huge growth opportunity in Asia.
+GES is performing exceedingly well in Europe, and has a huge growth opportunity in Asia.

 Backing out that cash, GES trades at under 17x forward EPS — an intriguing multiple.
 For investors who want international exposure and a strong balance sheet, GES should be at the top of the list.